toplel/encr/README.md

 encr
 ====

-encr is a simple symmetric-key cryptosystem for binary data.It is currently implented in VB.NET and can be compiled in VS2012 for .NET4.5.
+encr is a simple RNG-One-Time-Pad cryptosystem for binary data.
+It is currently implented in VB.NET and can be compiled in VS2012 for .NET4.5.
 The system creates a unique series of key bytes for each passphrase.
-Effectively, this creates 2^[length of hash]^[length of hash] possiblities for keystreams.
+Effectively, this creates 2^[length of hash]^[length of hash] possiblities for random byte keystreams.

 ====